jhumelsine/jhumelsine.github.io/_posts/2024-04-25-interpreter-design-pattern-parser.md

 ### Finite Automata
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c2/Deterministic_Finite-state_Automaton.svg/1029px-Deterministic_Finite-state_Automaton.svg.png?20150524185635" alt="Finite Automata" title="Image Source: https://commons.wikimedia.org/wiki/File:Deterministic_Finite-state_Automaton.svg" width = "40%" align="right" style="padding-right: 35px;">

 A [Finite Automaton](https://en.wikipedia.org/wiki/Finite-state_machine) is a state machine.
 It consists of a set of states with transitions that move from state to state.
 From a start state, it reads a list of symbols, often characters, i.e., the list is a string.
+The list of symbols is often described as a tape, like a paper tape.
 They are event triggers that move the machine from one state to another.
-Each read symbol triggers one state transition.
+Each read symbol triggers one state transition until there no more symbols to be read on the tape or there is no event transition for the symbol on the tape.

 After all the symbols have been read with their corresponding state transitions applied, the Finite Automaton will be in an _Accepting_ state (double circle in the diagram) or a _Rejecting_ state (single circle in the diagram).
 If _Accepting_, then the list symbols, i.e., the string, are part of a language that the Finite Automaton accepts.
 Otherwise, it is not part of that language.